-Our compensation committee is composed of and , with serving as chairman of the committee.
+Effective upon this offering, our compensation committee will be composed of Mr. Lynch, Dr. Maraganore and Dr. Tepper, with Mr. Lynch serving as chairman of the committee.
 Our board of directors has determined each member of the compensation committee is "independent" as defined under the applicable listing standards of Nasdaq.
 The compensation committee's responsibilities upon completion of this offering will include:

-- · annually reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and determining the compensation of our chief executive officer;
+- · annually reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and determining the compensation of our chief executive officer; - · reviewing and approving the compensation of our other executive officers; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the compensation committee;

-- · reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy: - · overseeing and administering our compensation and similar plans; - · reviewing and approving our policies and procedures for the grant of equity-based awards; - · reviewing and making recommendations to the board of directors with respect to director compensation; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - reviewing and discussing with the board of directors corporate succession plans for the chief executive officer and other key officers.
+- conduct the independence assessment outlined in Nasdaq rules with respect to any compensation consultant, legal counsel or other advisor retained by the compensation committee; - · annually review and reassess the adequacy of the committee charter in its compliance with the listing requirements of Nasdaq; - · reviewing and establishing our overall management compensation, philosophy and policy; - · overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - · reviewing and making recommendations to the board of directors with respect to director compensation; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - · reviewing and discussing with the board of directors corporate succession plans for the chief executive officer and other key officers.